Category Communications

 What it's about:

-In Germany, on the 9th of April 2026, a manufacturer of chocolate products issued a product recall for certain batches of a hazelnut nougat cream.
+According to the RKI, interviews with those affected have indicated that hazelnut nougat cream is a possible source of the infection.
+On the 9th of April 2026, a manufacturer of chocolate products issued a product recall for certain batches of a hazelnut nougat cream.
 The reason was the detection of Salmonella in the product during internal quality control.
+Food microbiology laboratories are currently working intensively to use genetic profiling to trace contamination back from the patient to the source of contamination without any gaps.

 After Campylobacter bacteria, Salmonella is the most common bacterial cause of intestinal diseases in Germany.
 High-risk foods include, in particular, undercooked or raw meat and products made from it, unpasteurised eggs and egg products, and plant-based foods.